 With today’s increasingly mobile workforce, giving employees easy ways to communicate with both peers and customers, from anywhere, is driving the popularity of UC systems.
 Whether it’s video conferencing with customers or instant messaging with co-workers, UC systems offer a wide selection of tools to keep the lines of communication flowing for workers.
 [Looking for a video conferencing service for your small business?
 Our best picks and reviews can help.]

-Pope said that since the traditional 9-to-5 workday is a thing of the past, tools that allow communication from any device at any time are critical in today's fast-moving, tech-driven world.
+Since the traditional 9-to-5 workday at an office desk is largely a thing of the past, tools that allow communication from any device at any time are critical in today’s fast-moving, tech-driven world.

-"Between mobile and advanced collaboration technologies, now more than ever, people are working away from the office easily and successfully," he said.
-"It's allowing more flexibility, more globalization and, most importantly, better communication."
+“Between mobile and advanced collaboration technologies, now more than ever, people are working away from the office easily and successfully,” Pope said.
+“It’s allowing more flexibility, more globalization and, most importantly, better communication.”

 While having all these communication tools is highly beneficial to workers, offering them all in one package is what really makes UC systems appealing.